 The safety labels present on your Alumacraft boat serve as reminders of important safety considerations.
-Following are the labels commonly found on Alumacraft boats.
+Following are the labels commonly found on Alumacraft boats, their applicability and location may vary between models.
 Note their locations on your own boat, read them carefully and follow their directives.
 Ask passengers to do the same.
 If safety labels become damaged, they should be replaced immediately by contacting your Alumacraft dealer.